StaytunedLLP/.github/.github/ISSUE_TEMPLATE/Learn & practice.md

 name: Learn & Practice
 about: Create a new issue for learning.
 title: ""
-labels: "⏱️ learn & practice"
+labels: 📝 learn & practice
 assignees: ""
 ---